 Gifts inspired by Wordsworth

-The Michael Marks Publishers’ Award recognises an outstanding UK publisher of poetry in pamphlet form, based on their publishing programme between January 2012 and the end of June 2013.
+The Michael Marks Publishers’ Award recognises an outstanding UK publisher of poetry in pamphlet form, based on their publishing programme between July 2013 and the end of June 2014.
 The winning publisher will receive a cheque for £5,000.

 The judges are: Zaffar Kunial, Poet-in-Residence at the Wordsworth Trust, Tanya Kirk, Lead Curator of Printed Literary Sources at the British Library, and Andrew McCulloch, poetry reviewer for the Times Literary Supplement .
 Click here to meet the judges.